bedatadriven/renjin-release/README.md

     cd tools && ./gradlew setupPackages

-Currently, in order to compile packages with C/C++/Fortran code, it is neccessary to provide the absolute path to Renjin's (adapted) header files.
-You can add the following line to your ~/.gradle/gradle.properties file:

-    renjinHomeDir=$REPO_PATH/renjin/tools/gnur-installation/src/main/resources
-    gccBridgePlugin=$REPO_PATH/renjin/tools/gcc-bridge/compiler/build/bridge.so

-Where REPO_PATH is the absolute path of the directory to which you have checked out the renjin-release repo.

 Then an individual package can be built and tested by running:

     cd packages && ./gradlew cran:ada:test